0xPolygonID/docs/docs/issuer/refresh-service/setup-guide.md

     </div>
   </details>

-4. Scan the QR using the PolygonID mobile application.
+4. Scan the QR using the optimismID mobile application.
 During the refreshing process, you are expected to encounter the following message:

   <details>
     <summary>Refresh process</summary>